ryhan000/super-shop-management-system/README.md

 3. Create a virtual environment in current directory to install dependencies and activate the virtual environment.
 You can activate the virtual environment by typing:  `source your_env/bin/activate `
 4. Run `chmod +x run.sh` to give the file `run.sh` execute permission than run `./run.sh` file.
 It will run the project.
 You will find this file in the project root directory.
 5. Application will run on port `8000` in your localhost server and navigate to`http://127.0.0.1:8000`.
+6. Login to this system by giving this creadentioan (username:admin,password:a123)

 ## TOC